willyvvu/FigmaProtoVM/README.md

 | GE          | 16    |
 | DUMP        | 17    |

 For example, `REG c, p1` becomes `0 2 1` and `IMM 5, p0` becomes `1 5 0`.
-Each
+These
-variable in program memory has three modes, Op (short for op code), Arg1, and Arg2, which hold the three values of the instruction.
+are the numbers that are stored in the figma variables.

 ### Program state and control flow